Gyaruo: Magazines

 Gyaruo fashion can be seen in certain magazines such as Men's Egg, "Men's Roses" or Men's Egg Bitter (for gyaruo aged 23+) and a fairly new magazine called Men's Digger.
 Then there is the popular Men's Knuckle magazine which is aimed at wearers of the more mature looking onii-kei fashion (お兄系), hosts (ホスト) and gyaruo.

 Men's Egg is the most popular magazine amongst gyaruo, and is often described as the "gyaruo bible".
 It is this magazine that has arguably had the largest influence on the development and constant change of gyaruo lifestyle and fashion.
 Men's Egg magazine which is published monthly, has everything from the latest fashion to articles about the sex lives of the readers.
 It was this last part that got the magazine a temporary ban by the government, due to complaints by parents and disgruntled traditional politicians who had heard news of the magazines content.
 Every month this magazine hosts Men's Egg Events at different clubs around Japan keeping its customers entertained by inviting along the magazine's most popular models along to the events to be adored by the excited crowd.
 The events which are called 'Men's Egg Night', is often shortened to just 'mennai' (メンナイ).

 Fashion

-Within the gyaruo fashion There are a number of sub fashions, which can roughly broken down into the following groups:
+Within the gyaruo fashion There are a number of sub fashions, which can be roughly broken down into the following groups: